Tonight is a great time to see the Orionid meteor shower

 - About 20 meteors per hour may be seen during the peak, NASA says

 The annual Orionid meteor shower peaks Friday night into Saturday morning.
-If you have an unclouded view of the night sky, preferably away from urban light, you'll have plenty of chances to see some beautiful streaks of light with your naked eyes.
+If you have an unclouded view of the night sky, preferably away from city lights, you'll see beautiful streaks of light zipping overhead.

 What are the Orionids?